gab-v/PANINDA-PRO-inventory-management-system-python/README.md

 customization capabilities of Qt Style Sheet (QSS) to deliver a professional and intuitive frontend interface.
 The backend leverages SQL and Python, ensuring reliable data storage, retrieval, and seamless integration of data management processes.

+HOW TO USE:
+To open the executable file, click the latest folder in [Executable file](https://github.com/gab-v/PANINDA-PRO-inventory-management-system-python/tree/main/Executable%20file).
+To view the source codes in python, view [Source Codes](https://github.com/gab-v/PANINDA-PRO-inventory-management-system-python/tree/main/Source%20Codes)